Girl Meets Rock!: Heartbreak

 A 15-year-old first year high school student who is a self-described introvert.
 After her parents divorced, she moved from Kawasaki to Osaka Prefecture for her first year of middle school.
 Despite being a complete beginner on guitar, she borrows money from her mother to buy a red Fender Telecaster.
 She has dreamed of being the guitarist and vocalist in a rock band since she was a child, but has suppressed the latter ever since her voice was made fun of in middle school.
+As the story progresses, she develops a crush on Mizuo.
+She is impressed by his guitar skills, and they interact regularly in everyday life.